Lower bounds for multivariate independence polynomials and their generalisations: Introduction

 \end{theorem} Although letting $\mu_v=0$ for all $v\in V(G)$ reproves~\Cref{thm:indep-poly-multiaff-lower-bd}, we shall give independent proofs for each of the results.

-As an application of our main results, we give slightly weaker lower bounds than~\eqref{eq:afm} for semiproper colouring partition functions with $q$ proper colours, $q>2$, which can be seen as an `approximate version' of~\Cref{conj:main} for semiproper colourings; see \Cref{thm:semiproper-colouring-poly-multiaff-lower-bd-weak}.
+As an application of our main results, we give lower bounds slightly weaker than~\eqref{eq:afm} for semiproper colouring partition functions with $q$ proper colours, $q>2$, which can be seen as an `approximate version' of~\Cref{conj:main} for semiproper colourings; see \Cref{thm:semiproper-colouring-poly-multiaff-lower-bd-weak}.
 Moreover, we also settle the conjecture for the case $\Delta(G)\leq 2$, where \(\Delta(G)\) is the maximum degree of \(G\); see~\Cref{thm:conj-main-deg<=2}.

-An interesting feature of~\Cref{thm:indep-poly-multiaff-lower-bd,thm:semiprop-multiaff-lower-bd} is that the key steps in both proofs are obtained, at least in part, by using \Aletheia, a mathematics research agent built upon Gemini Deep Think at Google DeepMind, under the lead of Tony Feng.
+An interesting feature of~\Cref{thm:indep-poly-multiaff-lower-bd,thm:semiprop-multiaff-lower-bd} is that the key steps in both proofs were obtained, at least in part, by using \Aletheia, a mathematics research agent built upon Gemini Deep Think at Google DeepMind, under the lead of Tony Feng.
 We will point out these points of contribution where they arise.
-We also refer to the forthcoming paper~\cite{aletheia} for more details of the development of {\Aletheia} and its applications to various problems.
+We also refer to~\cite{aletheia} for more details of the development of {\Aletheia} and its applications to various problems.

+We also formalised the proof of~\Cref{thm:semiprop-multiaff-lower-bd} in the Lean~4 proof assistant using Harmonic Aristotle~\cite{achim2025aristotleimolevelautomatedtheorem}.
+The resulting Lean files are available in the second author's GitHub repository~\cite{seo2026multivariate}.